theaniketraj/pulse/Docs/security.md

 ## Reporting a Vulnerability

 We take security seriously.
-If you discover a security vulnerability within Pulse Dashboard, please do **not** create a public GitHub issue.
+If you discover a security vulnerability within Pulse, please do **not** create a public GitHub issue.

 Instead, please report it via email to `security@example.com` (Replace with actual email or private contact method).